-Lucie Olejnikova, the Head of Foreign and International Law, and Evelyn Ma, Reference Librarian for Foreign and International Law, both serve as reference librarians, as well as selectors for the collection.
-Their offices may be found on L1.
+Lucie Olejnikova, the Associate Director for Research & Instruction and the Head of Foreign and International Law, Evelyn Ma, Reference Librarian for Foreign and International Law, and Trezlen Drake, Foreign and International Law Research Librarian, all serve as research librarians, as well as selectors for the collection.
+Lucie’s and Evelyn’s offices may be found on L1 and Trezlen’s office is located on L3.
 You are welcome to contact them by email.
-We have a team of four foreign law selectors.
-John Nann, Senior Librarian for Reference, Instruction, and Collection Development, is responsible for the English speaking jurisdictions of the United Kingdom, Australia, Canada, Ireland, India, and the European Union.
-Cate Kellet, Catalog and Government Documents Librarian, selects for Iberia, Italy, and Latin America.
+We have a team of five foreign law selectors.
+John Nann, Senior Librarian for Reference, Instruction, and Collection Development with an office on L3, is responsible for the English speaking jurisdictions of the United Kingdom, Australia, Canada, Ireland, India, and the European Union.
+Cate Kellet, Catalog and Government Documents Librarian with an office on L2, selects for Iberia, Italy, and Latin America.
 Evelyn Ma selects for East Asia as well as Singapore and Malaysia.
+Trezlen Drake selects for French speaking jurisdictions including France and French speaking African nations.
 Lucie Olejnikova is responsible for German speaking jurisdictions of Germany, Luxembourg, Austria and Switzerland, and she also selects for public, private, and comparative international law.
-Lucie and Evelyn also evaluate foreign and international electronic databases.
+The foreign selectors team also evaluate foreign and international electronic databases.

-An excellent way to begin research in our collection is to meet with a reference librarian.
-You may also utilize Morris, the law library catalog.
+An excellent way to begin research in our collection is to meet with a research librarian.
 We maintain foreign and international law research guides, which is another entry point to our collection.
 For example, our Country by Country Guide provides information on researching the law of virtually every jurisdiction of the world, listing the call number range to aid with browsing the stacks, and providing links to relevant databases.
 Additional research guides include Finding the Law of Latin America, Foreign and Comparative Research Guide, Chinese Legal Research, Islamic Law Research, and collected legislative histories (travaux preparatoires),

 We work closely with the YLS Graduate Program and provide legal research support and assistance to our graduate students.
-We also co-sponsor Movie Night with the Yale Law School Graduate Program.
+During the YLS graduate students orientation, the library offers a four-class legal research series titled the Fundamentals of U.S. Legal Research for YLS Graduate Students.
+We also co-sponsor Movie Nights with the Yale Law School Graduate Program.
 The foreign and international law librarians work closely with our YLS Clinics, including the Lowenstein International Human Rights Law Clinic, Peter Gruber Rule of Law Clinic, International Refugee Assistance Project, Legal Assistance: Immigrant Rights Clinic, Worker and Immigrant Rights Advocacy Clinic, and others.
 Lucie and Evelyn are also available to offer research training to the YLS international law moot court teams.

-The foreign and international law staff work alongside the Reference and Instruction Department.
+The foreign and international law librarians work alongside the Research and Instruction Department.
 Lucie and Evelyn offer a two credit Research Methods in Foreign and International Law course in the spring semester.
 This course is often taught in conjunction with Professor Oona Hathaway’s international law course, and thus mirrors the doctrinal course syllabus.
-The course covers topics such are treaty research, IGO/NGO research, European Union, and many other subject specific topics tailored to student interests and needs.
+The course covers topics such are treaty research, IGO/NGO research, the United Nations documentation, European Union, and many other subject specific topics tailored to student interests and needs.